esearch Interests:

 Paper(s) Under Review:

 - Can a Trade Policy Change Increase Gender Equality?
-New Evidence from Chile (with U. Banerjee and L. Castro) R&R at Journal of International Economics
+New Evidence from Chile (with U. Banerjee and L. Castro) [pdf] Revise & Resubmit (2nd Round) at Journal of International Economics

 Publications: